VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 8/README.md

 ### Implementation

 * Download the base project (SphereInstance.zip).
-Open SphereInstance.cpp
+Open Sphere.cpp

 We just need to modify the drawing function to draw 4 spheres instead one.